Generate and update embeddings in Azure SQL Database

 The AdventureWorksLT sample database contains product information but no customer reviews.
 In this step, you download and run a script that creates a ProductReview table with 140 realistic reviews across many product categories.
 These reviews provide the text data that you generate embeddings for in this exercise.

-- Connect to your Azure SQL Database using Visual Studio Code or SQL Server Management Studio.
+Connect to your Azure SQL Database using Visual Studio Code (with the SQL Server extension) or SQL Server Management Studio.

 - Open the downloaded file and run the entire script against your AdventureWorksLT database.